stephenhandley/dotmix/README.md

 # Usage

-Add a "mix" method to a source like this.
+Add a "mix" method to a source like this:

 ```js
 var Dotmix = require('dotmix');